dotnet/docs/docs/framework/serialization/xmlserializer-element.md

 |[\<system.xml.serialization> Element](../../../docs/framework/serialization/system-xml-serialization-element.md)|Contains configuration settings for the <xref:System.Xml.Serialization.XmlSerializer> and <xref:System.Xml.Serialization.XmlSchemaImporter> classes.|

 ## Remarks
  By default, the <xref:System.Xml.Serialization.XmlSerializer> provides an additional layer of security against potential denial of service attacks when deserializing untrusted data.
 It does so by attempting to detect infinite loops during deserialization.
-If such a condition is detected, an exception is thrown with the following message: “Internal error: deserialization failed to advance over underlying stream.”
+If such a condition is detected, an exception is thrown with the following message: "Internal error: deserialization failed to advance over underlying stream."

  Receiving this message does not necessarily indicate that a denial of service attack is in progress.
 In some rare circumstances, the infinite loop detection mechanism produces a false positive and the exception is thrown for a legitimate incoming message.
 If you find that in your particular application legitimate messages are being rejected by this extra layer of protection, set **checkDeserializeAdvances** attribute to "false".